chaos2810/TypeReader/README.md

 ## Troubleshooting

-**The widget isn't showing.** It embeds itself once the taskbar is ready.
+**The widget isn't showing:** It embeds itself once the taskbar is ready.
 If it never appears, click the tray icon → Settings and try each position.

-**I want to reset everything.** Close the app and delete `%APPDATA%\TypeReader\settings.json`, then start it again.
+**I want to reset everything:** Close the app and delete `%APPDATA%\TypeReader\settings.json`, then start it again.

-**The widget overlaps something.** Press a key or wait a second — it re-checks free space every second and a half.
+**The widget overlaps something:** Press a key or wait a second — it re-checks free space every second and a half.
 You can also pick a different position in Settings.